davekinkead/battlebots/readme.md

 ## Skill Set

 Your bot also contain a skill set representing relative virtues of `@speed`, `@strength`, `@stamina`, and `@sight`.
-These virtues must sum to 1.0 and allow you to enhance some attributes at the expense of others.
+These virtues must sum to 100 and allow you to enhance some attributes at the expense of others.

   - `@speed` determines to how fast your bot can move.

   - `@strength` increases bullet velocity and firepower.

   - `@stamina` aids your ability to sustain damage.
+(TODO)

   - `@sight` improves your battlespace awareness.
+(TODO)

-The Proxy will check that your virtues sum to 1.0 and will penalise values above this.
-The default is 0.25 each.
+The Proxy will check that your virtues sum to 100 and will not allow values above this.
+The default is 25 each.

 ## Submitting your bot